luckydonald/pytg/README.md

 * by commiting patches/[pull requests](https://github.com/luckydonald/pytg/pulls)
 * with testing

-*Note: There is a version in the making, supporting the cli via socket (as before), the CLI via it build in python (aka. tgl) and brand new, the [Telegram bot api](https://github.com/luckydonald/pytgbot) as well.
+*Note: There is a version in the making, supporting the cli via socket (as before), the CLI via its build in python (aka. tgl) and brand new, the [Telegram bot api](https://github.com/luckydonald/pytgbot) as well.
 Receiving messages is already possible with all three (even simultaneously).
 Also it features neat classes for everything.
 Currently I lack the time to continue that.
 See the develop branch for that.
 Maybe you can help make that happen.*